sammi-turner/Flask-Journal-App/README.md

 # Or to save typing

-Add the following line to your .bashrc
+Add the following line to your '.bashrc' file.

 ```
 alias p3='python3 app.py'

 ```

-# Boomark localhost:5000
+# Boomark 'localhost:5000'

 Once the server is running, open your browser at [localhost:5000](http://localhost:5000/) to use the app.